julianbonilla/cms-contentful-app/README.md

   ![Content publish changes](https://github.com/vercel/next.js/assets/9113740/ad96bfa7-89c1-4e46-9d9c-9067176c9769)

 - **Verify:** You can verify if your request was made successfully by checking the webhook request log on Contentful and checking for a successful 200 status code, or by having your functions tab open on Vercel when committing the change (log drains may also be used).
-If you are experiencing issues with the api call, ensure you have correctly entered in the value for environment variable `CONTENTFUL_REVALIDATE_SECRET` within your Vercel deployment.
+If you are experiencing issues with the api call, ensure you have correctly entered in the value for environment variable `CONTENTFUL_REVALIDATE_SECRET` within your Amplify deployment.

   ![Content successful request](https://github.com/vercel/next.js/assets/9113740/ed1ffbe9-4dbf-4ec6-9c1f-39c8949c4d38)